Safeguarding at Woodhouse Grove | Woodhouse Grove School

 Safeguarding and promoting the welfare of children means:

-• Preventing impairment of children’s mental or physical health or development
+• Preventing the impairment of children’s mental and physical health or development

 • Ensuring that children grow up in circumstances consistent with the provision of safe and effective care